Saturday January 2, 1965

 Canton Memorial Auditorium, Canton, OH-with Sam the Sham & the Pharaohs, the Motions and Glen Campbell (7:30 PM Show)

 Bruce Johnston joined the band onstage for the rest of the tour while Glen Campbell served as an opening act.
 Ron Swallow was given the opportunity to perform as Glen’s drummer during his set.
-Ron became so passionate about music that later, after leaving the Beach Boy’s employ, he formed a group that played at various clubs in California in the late 60s.
+Ron became so passionate about music that later, after leaving the Beach Boy’s employ in 1966, he formed a group that played at various clubs in California in the late 60s.

 Saturday May 29, 1965